twilio-professional-services/flex-project-template/docs/docs/setup-guides/00_local-setup-and-use.md

 ```

 this will grab all the updates from the original template and apply them to your branch.
 You will of course have to manage any conflicts but if you have added the history correctly, this shouldnt be too complex.
 From here you can merge the changes into your parent branch as you see fit.

----

-## Setup a project with release pipeline (Recommended)

-For instructions on setting up a project with a release pipeline, please visit the [Setup a release pipeline](https://twilio-professional-services.github.io/flex-project-template/setup-guides/setup-release-pipeline) section of the documentation site.

-## Deploying to hosted Flex without a release pipeline (Not Recommended)

-For instructions on deploying to hosted Flex manually, please visit the [Manual Flex Deployment](https://twilio-professional-services.github.io/flex-project-template/setup-guides/deploy-to-flex-manual) section of the documentation site.

-# Using template for a standalone plugin

-For instructions on using the template as a standalone plugin, please visit the [Standalone Plugin Usage](https://twilio-professional-services.github.io/flex-project-template/setup-guides/standalone-plugin-usage) section of the documentation site.